Welcome to the BHS Parents Group!

 Best,

-President, BHS Parents Group
+Ingrid Gauthier, BHS Parents Group President

 Click here for a list of the opportunities available for jobs, Internships, Leadership, and Volunteer positions.